isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-have-antennae/index.md

 ##  Differences Between Spiders and Insects

-Though spiders and insects are both arthropods, there are significant anatomical and behavioral differences between them: 1. **Body Structure**: Insects have three body segments (head, thorax, abdomen) and six legs, while spiders have two segments ([cephalothorax](https://bijlmakers.com/spiders/spider-bodyparts/#cephalothorax)and abdomen) and eight legs.
+Though spiders and insects are both arthropods, there are significant anatomical and behavioral differences between them: 1. **Body Structure**: Insects have three body segments (head, thorax, abdomen) and six legs, while spiders have two segments ([cephalothorax](https://bijlmakers.com/spiders/spider-bodyparts/#cephalothorax)andabdomen) and eight legs.
 2. **Sensory Organs**: Insects have antennae that serve as primary sensory organs.

 Spiders lack antennae and instead use pedipalps, sensory hairs, and their keen eyesight for sensory input.
 3. **Breathing Systems**: Spiders breathe through structures called book lungs, while insects use a network of tubes called tracheae to transport oxygen.
 4. **Life Cycle**: Insects typically undergo metamorphosis, transitioning through stages such as egg, larva, pupa, and adult.